gsurma/jetson/README.md

 [Notebook](autopilot_data_collection.ipynb)
 <br>
 <br>
-With the above notebook you can control jetson using a gamepad.
 The main goal of this stage is to gather data reflecting correct driving, i.e images with correctly annotated steering and throttle values.
-While driving, you can record camera framea and corresponding steering and throttle values.
+While driving with gamepad, you can record camera frames and corresponding steering and throttle values.
 An example piece of data may look as follows:
 <br>
 <img src="assets/5178962045858.jpg">
 <br>